VivianEzeagu/Predicting-used-car-prices/README.md

 This project focuses on using a linear regression model in predicting the price of used cars based on their specifications.
 This could give a car dealership insight on the specifications with the most effect on cars prices.

+The second part focuses on predicting the prices using a gradient boosting regressor model optimised by hyperparameter tuning which resulted in a highly accurate model.

 # Data Description:

 The data for this project includes the specifications of several cars including their brand, model, price, engine type, mileage, body type, year, registration information and engine volume.